Phil Seymour: Solo years

 In 1980, Seymour signed to Boardwalk Records, and he released his first solo album, titled Phil Seymour, on January 16, 1981.
 The album was produced by Richie Podolor, who produced Seymour's second album and later produced Twilley's The Luck.
 "Precious to Me", the first single from the album, written by Seymour, reached #22 on the Billboard Hot 100 for the week ending March 28, 1981.
 It also went to #6 in Australia, where it was certified gold.
 "I Really Love You" reached #13 in South Africa.
 The album also included a cover of "Trying to Get to You" as well as Phil's "Baby It's You", included on Poptopia: Powerpop Classics of the 80s, a compilation released in 1997 by Rhino.

 His second solo album Phil Seymour 2 was released in 1982 but featured less original material.
 It included the Tom Petty song "Surrender".

 Boardwalk Records' founder Neil Bogart died shortly after its release, which collapsed the label (not a new experience for Seymour as Shelter Records had collapsed during the Dwight Twilley Band days), and Seymour was again without a record deal.

-In August 1986, Seymour had a ten-hour recording session with Phil Spector.
-Seymour's manager at the time, Stuart Batsford, said Spector's behavior at the time was "very, very odd, and on the edge of something that I'd never experienced before with anyone."
+In August 1986, Seymour had a ten-hour recording session with Phil Spector but nothing was released and what was recorded if anything is unknown.

 Illness and posthumous releases

 In 1984, Seymour joined the Textones, a roots rock band led by Carla Olson and George Callins.
 With them, he recorded the Midnight Mission, and toured with them as a singer and drummer.
 During the tour, he noticed lumps appearing on his neck, and he was diagnosed with lymphoma.
 Seymour moved back to Tulsa to undergo treatment for the cancer and continued to record and play live locally, albeit at a much diminished pace, until his death on August 17, 1993, at the Tarzana Medical Center in Los Angeles at the age of 41.

 In 1996, after its acquisition of Shelter Records, EMI's The Right Stuff reissue label released Precious to Me, a 15-song Seymour collection, which served as a companion piece to Dwight Twilley's XXI collection on the same label.
 The album included songs from Seymour's days with The Dwight Twilley Band and the Textones as well as unreleased solo material recorded for Shelter in 1978 and with Olson and Callins in 1991 and 1992.
 Midnight Mission was reissued in 2001, and in 2005, Phil Seymour was reissued on CD with three bonus tracks, one each composed by Seymour, Twilley and Pitcock.
 Phil Seymour 2 was released by Fuel 2000 Records (Universal) in October 2011 with 10 previously unreleased bonus tracks.

 On April 24, 2020, Sunset Blvd.
 Records released "If You Don't Want My Love".
-The album features previously unreleased recordings produced by Denny Cordell, including the title track, written by Phil Spector and John Prine.
+The album features previously unreleased recordings including the title track, written by Phil Spector and John Prine.